 Yes.
-The Governance, Nominating and Executive Committee Charter is available on our website at www.fairisaac.com under the "Investors" tab.
+The Governance, Nominating and Executive Committee Charter is available on our website at www.fairisaac.com on the "Investors" page.

-How many times did the Board of Directors meet in fiscal 2007?
+How many times did the Board of Directors meet in fiscal 2008?
 What is the attendance record of the directors?

-During fiscal 2007, the Board of Directors met 20 times.
+During fiscal 2008, the Board of Directors met 14 times.
 Each director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board on which he or she served.
 Health permitting, all Board members are expected to attend our Annual Meeting.
-In 2007, all Board members attended the Annual Meeting, except Mr. Hart.
+In 2008, all Board members attended the Annual Meeting.